hyan818/car-rental-system/README.md

 Car Rental System is a CLI (Command line interface) application which can help customers to rent cars and staffs to manage car rental information easily.

+**❗️Important: This project uses SQLite to store data.
+When you run this project, it will create a `crs.db` file, which is a SQLite database file.
+If you delete this file, you will lose all data.**

 # Project Structure

 ```bash